pycam/python-data-science/README.md

-# An introduction to solving biological problems with Python - course materials
+# Python functions and modules: best practices - course materials

 Materials for the course run by the Graduate School of Life Sciences, University of Cambridge.